battaglr/naked/readme.md

 # Naked

-A minimal boilerplate in birthday suit.
+A minimal boilerplate for web apps.

-## What I’m looking at?

-Nothing that you haven’t seen before, really.
+## Features

 1. An HTML file with just the doctype, a couple of meta tags and references to main CSS and JavaScript files.